 This past summer I was blessed with a journey that connected me with the vastness of our country, and gave me an opportunity to explore the hidden parts of my inner landscape…the unconscious parts…the shadows.
 To celebrate 50 years on this planet, a group of us went for a two week long canoe trip on the Wind River in northern Yukon.
 The Wind is part of the Peel Watershed and is one of North America’s largest intact ecosystems–a region of mountains, deep canyons, plateaus, wetlands and rolling hills.

 Over 14 days, we paddled 190 km on the Wind River and another 90 km on the Peel River.
 I have never witnessed such immense terrain, clear translucent water and mesmerizing vistas.
-Our journey began with a long drive to a town five hours north of Whitehorse, where we then flew in a bush plane for an hour to get to the access point which would take us to the Wind.
+Our journey began with a long drive to a town five hours north of Whitehorse caled Mayo.
+From here we flew in a bush plane for an hour to get to the access point which would take us to the Wind.
 At this point you are hundreds of kilometers from any roads and instead you are in the depths of the Peel Watershed which contains a staggering 77,000 square kilometers of boreal forest.
 That is the size of Scotland!
-And here we were, paddling through this phenomenally remote landscape heading north to the tundra just south of the Arctic Circle.
+It was unbelievable to begin our trip paddling through this phenomenally remote landscape heading north to the tundra just south of the Arctic Circle.

 We were blessed with unusually warm, sunny weather, perfect river conditions, with visits from cariboo, bear, moose, dall sheep, eagles and osprey.
 We were in bliss…or were we?
 I remember for the first days of the trip that it was hard to take it all in.
 It was challenging to adjust to the scale, like you couldn’t fully compute and digest the reality around you.
 Yes, we could look, but could we really have a clear experience of this land?